pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum2.md

 but in reality if you call the first or last bytes, you call the bytecode, but you see the hash or the data on the side of the end, we need to call it.
-Whenever we deploy it again, there is a transaction fee which needs to be paid from your work, in our case again from our external account.
+Whenever we deploy it again, there is a transaction fee which needs to be paid from your work, in our case again from our externally-owned account.
 The smart contract again is its own balance to remember the initial image, which I showed you here, the smart contract.
 The Ethereum wallet, we get now our balance,